WCJB-TV: Subchannels

 WCJB-DT2 upgraded its signal to 720p in June 2012.

 In January 2018, WCJB added MeTV to its subchannel lineup on channel 20.3, marking the first new subchannel added to WCJB since adding Gainesville CW in September 2006.
-MeTV had been aired on NBC affiliate WNBW's subchannel 9.4 prior to the change.
+MeTV had been aired on WNBW's subchannel 9.4 prior to the change.

 On January 1, 2020, WCJB launched a new subchannel, Circle, on channel 20.4.

 In March 2020, WCJB added another new subchannel, Justice Network (now True Crime Network), on channel 20.5.

 On December 1, 2022, the station added a sixth subchannel, Grit.

 Analog-to-digital conversion

-WCJB-TV discontinued regular programming on its analog signal, over UHF channel 20, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+WCJB-TV ended regular programming on its analog signal, over UHF channel 20, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 16, using virtual channel 20.

 Former translator

-Until 1998, WCJB operated an analog translator station, W57AN (UHF channel 57) which rebroadcast WCJB's signal into Marion County from a transmitter located on NE Jacksonville Road in Ocala.
+Until 1998, WCJB operated an analog translator station, W57AN (channel 57) which rebroadcast WCJB's signal into Marion County from a transmitter located on NE Jacksonville Road in Ocala.